Asking your employees about their career goals may be the key to retaining them.

 - Employee retention is directly related to employee satisfaction.

 Smart employers know that retaining their top talent means making them feel valued and giving them opportunities to advance.
-You may think you're doing a pretty good job of this, but new research finds that your message may not be getting through to your employees.
+You may think you're doing a pretty good job of this, but research has found that your message may not be getting through to your employees.

-According to an Employee Development Survey by talent management solutions provider Saba Software and WorkplaceTrends.com, 60 percent of U.S. and U.K. human resources leaders believe their companies provide employees with a clear career advancement path.
-Workers, on the other hand, feel differently: Just 36 percent agree that their companies provide an advancement path.
-Moreover, one-third of those surveyed feel their skills and talents are not being recognized in the workplace, and 41 percent said they would leave their current company for a better opportunity.
+According to an Employee Development Survey by talent management solutions provider Saba Software and WorkplaceTrends.com, 60% of U.S. and U.K. human resources leaders said they believe their companies provide employees with a clear career advancement path.
+Workers, on the other hand, felt differently: Just 36% agreed that their companies provide an advancement path.
+Moreover, one-third of those surveyed felt their skills and talents were not being recognized in the workplace, and 41% said they would leave their current company for a better opportunity.

 So, where is the disconnect between HR and employees?
 It all comes down to communication.
-Saba and WorkplaceTrends' research found that HR leaders want to know what inspires and motivates their workforce — and more than 30 percent of employees would be happy to share this information.
-But HR doesn't seem to be asking their staff the right questions to find out, said Adrienne Whitten, vice president of product marketing at Saba.
-[8 Secrets to Keeping Employees Happy]
+The research found that HR leaders want to know what inspires and motivates their workers, and more than 30% of employees would be happy to share this information.
+But HR doesn't seem to be asking the staff the right questions to find out, said Adrienne Whitten, vice president of product marketing at Saba at the time of the study.
+[Read related article: 12 Secrets to Keeping Employees Happy Without a Raise]

 "Companies need to survey their employees to understand their needs so that they can better serve each one individually and as a group," added Dan Schawbel, founder of WorkplaceTrends.

-Whitten and Schawbel said that employers can start gaining the workforce insights they need — and thus, encourage retention — by asking employees some of the following questions:
+Whitten and Schawbel said that employers can start gaining the workforce insights they need – and thus, encourage retention – by asking employees the following questions: